 What causes brown periods ?

-First and last days of the period
+First and last days of the periods

-Early puberty or menopause
+Onset of puberty or menopause

 At these times, hormones can play tricks on our bodies.
-When the first period occurs, it is rarely regular.
-The flow can vary a lot and be very light in some cycles.
-Brown periods are not uncommon.
-During menopause, hormone levels in the body fluctuate greatly and impact menstruation.
-They are very irregular and can be very heavy and then very light.
-Hot flashes often accompany these flow variations.
+When the first periods occur, they are rarely regular.
+As a result, the flow can vary greatly, and be very sparse in some cycles. periods are not uncommon.
+During the menopause, hormone levels in the body fluctuate enormously and have an impact on periods.
+They become very irregular, sometimes very abundant, then very light.
+Hot flushes often accompany these flow variations.

-Use of an unsuitable contraceptive
+Use of unsuitable contraceptives

 Is it normal to have brown discharge during pregnancy?

-Is a brown period smelly or painful?
+Are brown periods smelly or painful?

-Why are my periods brown and light?
+Why are my periods brown and not very abundant?

-When does the brown discharge occur?
+When does brown discharge occur?

-Is a brown period a sign of pregnancy?
+Are brown periods a sign of pregnancy?